NUS SGUnited Skills Programme

 The sequence of the learning pathway for NUS SGUnited Skills programme is as follows.

 In the first month of NUS SGUnited Skills programme, all participants will take a common Professional Certificate in Human and Automated Managerial Skills.
 In the second month, participants will move into their respective tracks in Data and Artificial Intelligence Literacies (DAIL).
 From the third to fifth month, participants will take up sector-specific Professional and Technology Literacies (PTL) training.
-All 6-month programmes will conclude with a final month of project work**.
+All programmes will conclude with 1-4 months of project work.